 While it can be considered a part-time job, the state or federal government has the right to call you up to active duty in the event of a state or national emergency.
-This can include being activated to respond to natural emergencies such as floods, tornadoes, and similar events, or it can mean being called up to serve on a deployment in a war zone.
+This can include being activated to respond to natural emergencies such as floods, tornadoes, and similar events, or it can mean being called up to serve on deployment in a war zone.
 In other words, it’s a part-time job, with a serious commitment.
 I served over six years in the active duty Air Force, so I’m fully aware of the commitment involved.

 Why Join the Air National Guard Now?

-I’ve been out of the military over 8 years now.
+I’ve been out of the military for over 8 years now.
 I loved my time in the service, but I was ready to move on when my enlistment ended.
 I was burned out from frequent deployments and travel and I wanted to start a family and settle down.
 After I separated from the military I worked for a federal contractor on Air Force related logistics projects.
 It was a great way to leverage my military expertise and still be around a mission I supported.

-Eventually I started my own business and went the full-time entrepreneurial route.
+Eventually, I started my own business and went the full-time entrepreneurial route.
 This was (and still is) an amazing blessing, as I get to set my own hours and work schedule, and I work from home and get to see my children grow up in front of me.
 But it also comes with its own set of challenges.
 One of the biggest challenges I struggle with is not being around professional peers on a daily or even weekly basis.
-On a professional level I also miss being part of something bigger than myself (I am active in church, but there is a professional element that is missing).
+On a professional level, I also miss being part of something bigger than myself (I am active in church, but there is a professional element that is missing).

 Joining the Air National Guard is something I’ve been thinking about for a long time (a few years now), and things finally came together (you can read the details of my journey here).
 I’ll start off by saying joining the military, even on a part-time basis, isn’t for everyone.
 But it has its share of benefits if you are and your family are able to handle the lifestyle and obligations.
 Again, the commitment isn’t one to take lightly, and it is one my wife and I discussed at length before I applied to join the ANG.